Masters Plastic Surgery

 Oklahoma City, OK 73134

 Breast Implant Removal

 If you’ve decided to remove your breast implants—for whatever reason—finding a plastic surgeon with the expertise to perform this technically demanding procedure is important.
 Dr. Oscar Masters is a board-certified plastic surgeon with years of experience performing complex breast surgery procedures.
-He specializes in breast implant removal (explant surgery) at his Oklahoma City (OKC) practice.
+He is highly proficient in breast implant removal (explant surgery) at his Oklahoma City (OKC) practice.

 Breast Implant Removal with Lift

 This feature contains nudity.
 Please click OK to confirm you are at least 18 years of age and are not offended by such material.

 What Happens During Your Consultation?

 Often, the choice to remove breast implants involves mixed emotions, and Dr. Masters approaches the consultation with compassion and empathy about your decision.
 He spends the necessary time to understand why you want to remove your implants and discusses your expectations and goals.
 Engaging in an honest conversation during the consultation leads to successful results.

 Why Do Women Choose Implant Removal?

 Breast augmentation remains one of the most popular cosmetic surgery procedures in the U.S., but the number of women choosing to remove their implants is increasing.
 There are several reasons women choose this option.
 Implants are not designed to last forever, and many women who got implants 10, 15, or 20 years ago are opting to remove them rather than replace them.